 Treatment of Bezoars

 The treatment procedure your doctor uses for bezoars depends on the severity of the condition.
-If your symptoms are mild, the doctor may recommend some medications to dissolve the bezoar.
-This will break it up and cause it to pass through your body naturally.
+If your symptoms are mild, the doctor may recommend some medications to dissolve the bezoar or even advise you to drink Coca-Cola.
+These can break it up and cause it to pass through your body naturally.

 The other alternative is to remove them during an endoscopy during diagnosis.
 Forceps, lasers, or jet sprays are other methods that may come in handy to remove bezoars.
 In severe cases, surgery will be necessary to remove the formations.